 If I could go back and coach myself about a business plan I would say the following two things: concentrate on the broad strokes and revise often.
 Deciding on an approach before you start writing your plan (planning to plan) can save you a lot of time and energy and allow you to get to work sooner.

-1. STICK TO THE BROAD STROKES
+STICK WITH BROAD STROKES

 It is so easy to get pulled down into the weeds of planning that you lose track of the purpose of what the document represents.
 Firstly – by no means does this document need to be perfect on the first or even the thirtieth go around, but it should be an ongoing process that reveals the truths that are easily otherwise ignored.